-In this three-part series, I want to take a functional approach to building React applications.
+In this two-part series, I want to take a functional approach to building React applications.

 There will be mathematical theory sprinkled throughout the series, and hopefully by the end of it you will pick up some useful techniques!